Making It Official: The Embryo Donation Contract

 So, what exactly needs to happen?

 In most states, embryo donation is legally considered a property transfer, not a traditional child adoption.
-That means there’s less hoops to jump through, saving you both time and money.
+That means there are less hoops to jump through, saving you both time and money.

 How much does embryo donation contract cost?